 Williamson College of the Trades is committed to providing a quality educational experience for all students.
 This includes ensuring that students have access to the appropriate resources for registering formal complaints.
 This section provides students with information on the College’s complaint policies and procedures.
 (For general questions about complaint policies and procedures, contact Dr. Samuel Wrightson, Dean of Education: email@example.com.)

-INFORMAL RESOLUTION PROCEDURE:
+INFORMAL RESOLUTION PROCESS:

 - The first step for a student to challenge a College action or decision is to seek an informal resolution with the person responsible for the decision or action, or with the person’s immediate supervisor.
 If the complaint is not resolved informally, students may file a formal complaint using formal resolution procedures.

-FORMAL RESOLUTION PROCEDURE:
+FORMAL RESOLUTION PROCESS:

 - A formal complaint is a written request to initiate a formal review procedure and includes: